opulo-inc/docs/docs/openpnp/calibration/6-nozzle-offset/index.md

 7. Read the instructions that OpenPnP provides in this window.
 This guide will use the homing fiducial as the starting point, instead of using putty or flour.
 But those are valid strategies as well if you'd prefer them.

-8. Select the `Nozzle: N1 - N045 (Head:H1)` from the machine controls dropdown.
+8. Select the `Nozzle: N1 (Head:H1)` from the machine controls dropdown.
+(It may also include the nozzle tip size if you've already specified that.)
   ![Select nozzle from machine control dropdown](images/select-n1-machine-control.png)

 9. Jog the nozzle so that it is just barely touching the datum board, and perfectly centered over the homing fiducial.
 We recommend looking for the shiny edge of the gold fiducial poking out from under the nozzle tip to determine if you've centered it correctly.